JAlcocerT/JAlcocerT/content/blog/biz-weddings.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/cool-link-in-bios/" title="Gitlab + Cloudflare Pages ↗" >}}
 {{< /cards >}}

+---

 ## Conclusions

-Using cloudflared for a sub.sub.domain.com is **problematic with the https/SSL**.
+Using cloudflared for a sub.sub.domain.com will be **problematic with the https/SSL**.

 So I restarted everything (with a CPX11, AMD x86).